chrisman/github-templates/docs/README.md

 1. You are starting a new project from scratch.

     Just clone this repo into a new directory and get to hacking.

 2. You have already started a project and want to add templates to it now.

     Clone this repo somewhere, and copy the files over to your existing project.
-(This could overwrite pre-existing files in your `/docs` folder.)

 ## Usage